Graduate CV Template

 Graduates should view their CV as the opportunity to highlight to prospective employers their successful qualifications, education, communication, writing and skills learnt during their time in school and university.
 Graduates should also compensate for their lack of work experience by showing an in-depth understanding of the target industry on their CV.

-If you’ve recently graduated and are seeking help and advice on your CV before applying to graduate roles, simply download our graduate CV template for guidance.
+If you’ve recently graduated and are seeking help and advice on your CV before applying to graduate roles, simply copy our graduate CV template and follow our examples for guidance.

 Graduate CV template